JJacobsen441/www.e-bazar.dk/README.md

 todo:

-return DTOs instead of Business Objects to front-end
+return (real) DTOs instead of Business Objects to front-end

 generel clean up in code